sofwerx/android-tensorflow-gun-classification/README.md

 # Android Tensorflow Gun Detection

 ## Description
-Identify AK47 using Tensorflow app in an Android device.
-This readme is short instructions to train and deploy Tensorflow Classifier App to detect an AK47.
+Identify an AK47 using tensorflow software in an android device.
+This readme is  instructions to train and deploy tensorflow software to detect an AK47.
+The name of the folders within the image folder will be the name of the classifcation.
+This implentation is a proof of concept.
+Please feel free contribute to the code.

+This code can be used to train your own models.
+All you would need to do is to create new folders in the tf_files/images directory and put the images in the folder.
+Please label the folder the object name since that is what you will see when the app tries to identify the object.

+## Images
+I used the Fatkun google chrome addin to batched download images [addin to download images for training](https://www.pcsteps.com/5170-mass-download-images-chrome/).
+I google searched Ak47, People, Farm Tools, and Metal and Wood.
+I created a folder for each object and put the downloaded images to that folder location.
+I had the model classify the other classes so the model would not be confused when the phone camera was pointed to people, wood, metal, and farm tool objects.

+## Model
+I chose to use the inception model for easy integration into the android app.
+This model also allows for real-time classification on newer android device.
+If you are installing this app on an old phone or tablet, it is going to be really slow.

+## Android Device
+I used the Galaxy S8 and Galaxy Tab for testing.
+The Tab was very very slow for object recognition.
+I had to install adb and verify that adb can see the phone.
+I followed this link for adb installation [What is adb](https://developer.android.com/studio/command-line/adb.html#move).
+There are also many articles and youtube videos on how to install adb and detect the device.

-Assumptions
+## Assumptions
 * docker installed
 * adb installed
 * ubuntu 16.04 lts installed
+* git installed
 * have android phone

+I used the Fatkun google chrome addin to batched download images [Addin to download images for training](https://www.pcsteps.com/5170-mass-download-images-chrome/).
+I google searched Ak47, People Farm Tools, and Metal and Would.
+I had the model classify the other classes so the model would not be confused when the phone camera pointed to people, wood, metal and farm tool object.
-## Train and Deploy AK47 TF Classify App
+## Train and Deploy Ak47 TF Classify App

-Download repostory

 ```
 git clone git@github.com:sofwerx/android_tensorflow_gun_detection.git
 ```

-Create a folder named tf_files in home directory.
-Please copy tf_files folder contents to the tf_files folder created in home directory
+Create a folder to mount to docker container.
+This is where docker will find the files for object recognition.

 ```
 mkdir $HOME/tf_files
 ```

 Run docker container to train model and build android apk.
-Note: Need to install Dokcer
+Note: Need to install Docker [install docker on 16.04 lts](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)
 ```
 docker run -it -v $HOME/tf_files:/tf_files danjarvis/tensorflow-android:1.0.0
 ```
-Train inception model for tensorflow classifier app
+Train inception model for tensorflow tf classifier app
 ```
 cd /tensorflow